Sbuazjr/alx-low_level_programming/0x08-recursion/README.md

-File 2-strlen_recursion.c - function that returns the length of a string.
+File 3-factorial.c - function that returns the factorial of a given number.